mauriciovalencia/weatherforecast/README.md

 4. API Endpoint

-Remember the country and city only names, just like that.
+Remember, the country and city only names, just like that.
 > <b>http://localhost:8080/api/v1/weather/forecast?country=chile&city=santiago</b>

 # Architecture